najla23/Electrostatics-ESP-ACT/README.md

 - `Selection/` - Data sets and a script to generate random test and train compounds
 - `Tab_Script/` - Reproduction of tables presented in the article
 - `RMSD_Compound/` - RMSD values with respect to SAPT for all studied compounds, including our ACT model and several widely used models.
+- `ESP-RMSD-Histogram/` - ESP at the HF/6-31G** level of theory for 5100 compounds, Fig S1

 ## Requirements